ipfs/community/articles/precarious-data.md

 ## What's wrong with just moving the data to a new, trusted location?

-Moving data to a new location is not enough, but moving data to many locations is confusing.
+Merely moving the data to a new location is not enough because it perpetuates all the problems of location-addressing.
+It brings all the pain and inconvenience of breaking the location-based links we've been relying on but doesn't bring any of the benefits of switching to a content-addressed approach.

 ## Why isn't it enough to have everyone download copies of the data?

-Lots of Copies Keep Stuff Safe.
-But...
+Lots of Copies Keep Stuff Safe, but simply downloading copies of the data to many locations is basically adopting a decentralized approach without using any of the tools of decentralization.
+You need a content-addressed approach in order to answer basic questions like "Who has copies of the data?", "Are these two copies of the data identical?" and in order to communicate things like "Here is the latest version of the data" and "I have the last three versions of the data.
+Which one do you want?"

 ## Can't we use the cloud to back up the data?